exogen/node-fetch-har/README.md

 There may be limited support for exotic request body encodings.

+### Custom Agent

+This library works by using the custom `agent` option supported by `node-fetch`.
+However, it should still work if you pass your own custom `agent` as well.
+The provided agent instance will have its `addRequest` method instrumented with the necessary HAR tracking behavior.
+This behavior will be skipped if the request does not originate from a Fetch instance returned by `withHar`.

 ### Page Info

 The second argument to `createHarLog` allows you to add some initial page info: